Fundraising Ideas for Nonprofits: A Practical Guide for Every Organization

 The bottom line for nonprofit leaders is that you need to keep donors engaged through a shifting environment, and you need solid fundraising ideas!

 In this guide, we highlight unique fundraising ideas across a range of nonprofit categories.
-We’ve listed different ideas under each category, but you’ll notice that some strategies could be used for other categories or even all of them.
+We’ve listed different ideas under each category, but you’ll notice that some creative fundraising strategies could be used for other categories or even all of them.
 You should find something here that your organization can implement.

 Fundraising ideas for arts and culture nonprofit organizations